Pennebaker/craft-architect/README.md

 ## Architect Roadmap

-Some things to do, and ideas for potential features:
+Some things to do and ideas for potential features:

-* Convert plugin for use with Craft 3

 [2.0.0] ***complete***
 - Importing